reginaldford/sms/readme.md

 Algebra: `simp` for simplifying expressions.
 Uses a multipass algorithm, which is constantly being improved.

 Calculus: `diff` for taking derivatives.
-Example below.

 # HOW TO DOWNLOAD & RUN / Install
 - At the [ Releases page ](https://github.com/reginaldford/sms/releases)  , under 'Assets', you can find binary executable files for Linux, OpenBSD, and FreeBSD You may rename the file to 'sms' and copy to anywhere you need.
 On most Linux/Unix systems, copying to somwhere like /usr/bin directory is a fine way to install the program.
 The program is small and portable, so you can have copies where necessary.